Get the Tap app

 However, it's crucial to remember that legitimate financial institutions will never prompt you to relocate your finances or process payments to ensure your account's security.
 Instead, they already have stringent security measures in place to protect your money.

 If you receive such a call, take a moment and think.
 You're better off hanging up and checking things out.
-Tap support & security team will never call you over the phone.
+Tap support and security team will never call you over the phone.
 It's always smarter to take a moment to be safe than regret being in a hurry later.

 Impersonating refund scams

-An additional technique employed to deceive individuals into authorizing a card payment through their app involves fraudulent calls wherein the caller pretends to represent an online store.
-Picture this: You receive a call with the caller claiming an unauthorized purchase has been made using your card.
-Naturally, your immediate reaction is denial, because you didn't make that purchase.
+An additional technique employed to deceive individuals into authorising a card payment through their app involves fraudulent calls wherein the caller pretends to represent an online store.
+Picture this: You receive a call with the caller claiming an unauthorised purchase has been made using your card.

 But here comes the twist.
 The tricksters would insist that in order to rectify the error and process your refund, you need to confirm the payment in your app.
 It sounds counterintuitive, right?
 That's because it is!

-In both instances, the authenticity of these scams lies in the detailed knowledge the fraudster already possesses about your card – they have all the information required to initiate a payment (refer to the previous section named 'Stolen card schemes').
-The illusion of their credibility sparks a false sense of security, leading you to authorize the payment.
-Unfortunately, when you authorize the payment within the application, you're effectively granting permission for the funds to be debited from your account.
+In both instances, the authenticity of these scams lies in the detailed knowledge that the fraudster already possesses your card – they have all the information required to initiate a payment (refer to the previous section named 'Stolen card schemes').

-How criminal try to bypass security measures
+How criminals try to bypass security measures

 Criminals continually seek ways to evade security measures, particularly those designed to protect online financial transactions.
 One such protective measure is 3DSecure, deployed to fortify the safety of your online card transactions.

 3DSecure functions by prompting the cardholder to authenticate certain transactions using their Tap application.
-This verification process ensures that the individual carrying out the payment is indeed the card's legitimate owner and not an unauthorized party.
+This verification process ensures that the individual carrying out the payment is indeed the card's legitimate owner and not an unauthorised party.

 What steps can I take to safeguard myself?

 When finance meets technology, the world is your oyster - until you encounter a scam.
 Spotting a scam is your first line of defence.
-If a random individual approaches you, pressuring you to approve a card payment through your app, hug your inner skeptic.
+If a random individual approaches you, pressuring you to approve a card payment through your app, hug your inner sceptic.
 This rings alarm bells for a scam.
 Should you find yourself in such a pickle, don’t hesitate - hang up, firmly dismiss it, and message the Tap support team to report the incident.

-Fortifying your financial fortress is a a easier task than before, thanks to the accessibility of financial apps.
+Fortifying your financial fortress is an easier task than before, thanks to the accessibility of financial apps.
 The Tap app puts the power of financial security in your hands - literally!
 Located under the 'Cards' tab, you'll find a freeze card toggle.
 A quick press of this nifty control will lock your card, thus preventing unauthorised transactions.

 Just like you wouldn't let a stranger inside your home, it's wise not to accept card payments that you never asked for.
 This could leave you susceptible to scams, meaning your hard-earned money risks vanishing into thin air.

-Despite best efforts, if you find yourself entangled in a fraudulent scenario - don’t despair.
-Whatever the hour, our customer service team is there for you.
-Contact them through the Tap app live chat or via email immediately.
-Finally, pay a visit to our security section of our blog, where you will finds tips to be armed with extra tips for dodging scams as you proceed on your personal finance journey.
+Finally, pay a visit to the security section of our blog, where you will find tips to be armed with extra tips for dodging scams as you proceed on your personal finance journey.
 Remember, stay savvy, stay safe, and keep nurturing your financial know-how.

 Disclaimer